SovereignCloudStack/status-page-openapi/docs/overview.md

 :::note

 How was the decision to implement a new status page application made?
 What were the requirements?
-See the [decision record](https://github.com/SovereignCloudStack/standards/pull/191).
-(TODO: Point link to file in main branch as soon as it is merged)
+See the [decision record](https://github.com/SovereignCloudStack/standards/blob/1fb174da1ee906f0da6a8bbefbd3d95884df5669/Standards/scs-0400-v1-status-page-create-decision.md).

 :::